dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 The series of images provided by the procession of lines in Hexagram 5 describes the task of *crossing the great water*.
-The first five lines of Hexagram 5 seems to enumerate all of these types for surfaces in three dimensions.
+The first five lines of Hexagram 5 seem to enumerate all of these types for surfaces in three dimensions.
 There is the *meadow*, a flat space devoid of significant local minima, which is a symbol that recurs again and again in the I Ching.
 This is a space of comfort with little impact on